machineCYC/MLDS2018SPRING/HW1-2/README.md

 ## Purpose:

-* Visualize the Optimization Process
+* Visualize the Optimization Process:

-* Observe Gradient Norm During Training
+* Observe Gradient Norm During Training:

-* What Happened When Gradient is Almost Zero
+* What Happened When Gradient is Almost Zero:

 ## Data 簡介